Bill Eversole: Racing career

 In 2001, Eversole made his ARCA Re/Max Series debut at Kentucky Speedway, driving the No. 10 Ford, where he started 31st and finished eleven laps down in 25th place.
-He then made two more starts that year with Venturini Motorsports, finishing 31st at the first Michigan International Speedway event due to engine issues, and finishing four laps down in sixteenth at the second Michigan race.
-He then made only one start the following year in 2002, driving the No. 08 Ford for Steve Murillo at Michigan, where he 39th after running only eight laps due to rear end issues.
+He then made two more starts teamed with car owner Steve Murillo and Venturini Motorsports, finishing 31st at the first Michigan International Speedway event due to engine issues, and finishing four laps down in sixteenth at the second Michigan race.
+He then made only one start the following year in 2002, driving the No. 08 Ford for team owner Steve Murillo at Michigan, where he finished 39th after running only eight laps due to rear end issues.

 In 2003, Eversole joined Brad Kemp Motorsports and drove the No. 08 Chevrolet for the full schedule.
 He finished seventh in the final points standings with nine top-tens and went on to win rookie of the year honors at the end of the year.
 Afterwards, he made only three starts in 2004, getting a best finish of sixth at the first Michigan race.
 It was also during this year that he attempted to make his NASCAR Busch Series debut at Michigan, driving the No. 72 Chevrolet for MacDonald Motorsports, where he qualified in 26th but finished in 37th in the race.
 He also attempted to make his second Busch start at Kansas Speedway later in the year, this time driving the No. 56 Chevrolet for MacHill Motorsports, but ultimately failed to qualify.

 In 2005, Eversole drove for Norm Benning Racing at the season opening race for ARCA at Daytona International Speedway, where he started thirteenth but finished in 35th due to being involved in a multi car crash midway through the race.
 Afterwards, he drove the No. 08 for Hardcore Motorsports for all but the final three races on the schedule, getting three top-tens with a best finish of fifth at the Illinois State Fairgrounds dirt track to finished fifteenth in the final points standings.
 For the following year, Eversole only attempted the two Michigan ARCA races, driving the No. 7 Dodge for Bobby Gerhart Racing, failing to qualify for the first event and finishing nineteenth in the second event.
 The second Michigan race is his most recent start as a driver, as he has not competed in the series since then.